newhavenrb/conferences/14_Mini_Talk_Tony_Acieri.md

 Combine OO and Actor model is like peanut butter and chocolate Provides Active Objects based on Actor model
 Actor model is easier than you think
-Celluloid isnt the first attempt to combine OO and Actors Another project is ATOM in Python
+Celluloid isn't the first attempt to combine OO and Actors Another project is ATOM in Python
 Forgotten approach to concurrency is OO and Actors Celluloid makes it simple to write a concurrent program